AayushKotwani3/Python-Mini-Projects/Secret Language/README.md

-🕵️‍♂️ Secret Code Translator 🔐
+#🕵️‍♂️ Secret Language 🔐

 ✨ Description

-The Secret Code Translator is a Python program that encodes and decodes messages based on specific rules.
+The Secret Language is a Python program that encodes and decodes messages based on specific rules.
 It can be used to convert text into a secret language and decode it back.

 🚀 Features